Dirt Is Better Than Air

 Dirt.

-He raised the levees higher than required.
-Reinforced them beyond the specs.
+He raised the levees higher than the federal standard then in force and reinforced them beyond the specifications the district had been given.

 Not with cutting-edge materials, just with time-tested earth.